Launching Code Inspection from Command Line

 Having performed an offline inspection and exported the inspection results to a directory in the XML format, you can always download and view these results.

-Open the project against which you ran the inspection.
+Open the project agains which you ran the inspection.

 Click OK.
-The Inspection results are displayed in the Offline View tab in the Inspection tool window.
+The Inspection results are displayed in the Offline View tab in the Inspection Results Tool Window.